The Assembly Women and Children Committee handles issues concerning the status of women and families and the welfare of children.

 Group - C

-Prieto & Pinkin Bill to Help Diagnose & Treat Traumatic Brain Injuries in At-Risk Youth OK’d by Assembly Panel
+Prieto, Pinkin, Mosquera & Benson Bill to Help Diagnose & Treat Traumatic Brain Injuries in At-Risk Youth OK’d by Assembly

-Bill Aims to Decrease Incarceration Rates by Capturing & Treating More Undiagnosed CasesLegislation sponsored by Assembly Speaker Vincent Prieto and Assemblywoman Nancy Pinkin to identify at-risk children and young adults with brain injuries in cooperation with the state's mental health and juvenile justice systems has been advanced by an Assembly panel.
+Bill Aims to Decrease Incarceration Rates by Capturing & Treating More Undiagnosed CasesBy a vote of 53-15-6, the full Assembly has approved legislation sponsored by Assembly Speaker Vincent Prieto and Assembly Democrats Nancy Pinkin, Gabriela Mosquera and Daniel Benson to identify at-risk children and young adults with brain injuries in cooperation with the state's mental health and juvenile justice systems.

 The lawmakers noted that a study published earlier this year in the Journal of Adolescent Health indicated that half of all 16- to 18-year-olds in New York City's jails said they had a traumatic brain injury before being incarcerated, most of which were caused by assaults.